 When we decided to start looking into other avenues to grow our family I was petrified.
 This was just not how I planned this family-growing process to go (God has been teaching me for decades that I’m not the one in control; I will get this concept one day….hopefully!).
 Before we were married, the Mr. and I had decided that adoption was something that we felt called to do, but I struggled with the timing on this.
 We even began the paper work and interviewing adoption agencies in Texas.
 Adoption is something that we still feel very strongly about for various reasons I will expand upon another day, but after many discussions and lots of prayer we lacked peace with the timing.
 So we started seeing our fertility specialist.
 I remember a day in one February when the doctor looked at me square in the face and said, “ Mrs. Hawley, you will never conceive”.
 She said it so matter of factly; I remember balling in her office, being escorted out of the office, and crying all the way home.
 I remember that evening telling the Mr. the doctor’s report, and watching his face lose the hope we were so desperately looking for.
 Those words stung more than any “Not Pregnant” pee stick result.
 She said that she was willing to work with us despite her prediction, so like most couples who first start fertility treatments, there were a lot of tests that both the male and female have to pass, and some of these tests and procedures are not the most pleasant of experiences.
 After all of these test my doctor called us in and she said, “Everything looks perfect!”
 This time she was very chipper.
 At first this made me very excited, after all, that was exactly what I wanted to hear.
 But with some more time this made me very frustrated.
-If we’re so “perfect” then why is this hole conception thing not working?
+If we’re so “perfect” then why is this whole conception thing not working?
 Why are we still waiting?
 Why do I feel tortured with every baby I see at the market?
 Why?!?!?!

 One morning while I was reading my devotional book, Empty Womb, Aching Heart (which I like to call Chicken Soup for the Infertile Soul), the Lord placed (Matthew 21:21) on my heart.
 He can and DOES move mountains, and I must believe it.
 I should not put my trust in a doctor, or charting, or even fertility treatments.
 The barren woman will NEVER be satisfied (Proverbs 30:15-16) and God knows it.
 He knows and acknowledges that incurable pain and He is okay with it.
 This verse made me finally, after years of bitterness and depression, realize that it was okay to be upset, in fact God says it’s okay.
 He was okay with my frustration and much bigger than my frustration, but He just wanted me to acknowledge it and give it to Him, not to put my trust into something or someone else.
 He was and is the Ultimate Physician (and Ultimate Fertility Specialist).
 I should also mention, that during this struggling, my husband gently recommended that I start going to counseling to help me sort out my emotions and deal with my bitterness, grief, and depression.
 I love that my husband knew that this was something that I needed and brought it up at a time when it would be well received and supported me in this process by not only asking me about it, but even helping me find a counselor that would tend to me while respecting my background in science and relationship with Christ (which in the science world is VERY hard to find).

 So we started fertility treatments, but our trust was not placed in whatever the doctors advised, instead our focus was on Him knowing that if He wanted this to work He would make it happen.
 So when we started on Hormone Replacement Therapy (HRT) for infertile women (not to be confused with postmenopausal women; totally different treatment plans), we were relying on Him and looking forward with great expectations (2 Corinthians 8:5).
 Now I have to be very honest, I really struggled with the idea of using hormones to conceive.
-Charting, peeing on sticks daily (and sometimes multiple times a day), blood testing, hormones, timing, injections, really took the romance out of conception.
+Charting, peeing on sticks daily (and sometimes multiple times a day), blood testing, hormones, timing marital time, ultrasounds, pills, injections, really took the romance out of conception.
 I was concerned that this baby would not be born out of love but out of a bunch of pills and syringes, but now I realize that with every day that passed as we waited, my love for the child we prayed for and desired only grew.
 The intimacy of waiting has provided this baby with more love than I could have ever imagined possible.

 The Mr. and I determined a timeline with HRT, since the hormones were pretty dangerous and do increase the risks of cancer.
 How horrible would it be if we conceived only to find out that I was diagnosed with cancer?!
 I was not down with that!
 If we conceived I wanted to stick around for this thing called parenthood.
 When we were 3 cycles away from the end of our timeline, the Mr. and I reached a conclusion, that we were ready for this to be over.
 We were physically and psychologically drained; we were completely worn out and were ready to reach the end of our timeline.
 We were at peace with crossing the finish line without conception.
 We gave it our best shot, we prayed, we actively waited, and still there was no baby and we had peace.
 This was September of this year, and two weeks later, on 9/22/13 we found out that the Lord had blessed us with the gift of conception.
 To say that we’re excited, and filled with joy really just doesn’t do the Lord justice.
 There are no words in any language that describe how grateful we are.